rmosolgo/graphql-ruby/readme.md

 - Implement calls as arguments
 - double-check how to handle `pals.first(3) { count }`
 - Implement call argument introspection (wait for spec)
+- Remove call-chain? (wait for spec)
+- Implement keyword args to fields

 ## Goals: